reiver/go-porterstemmer/README.md

       fmt.Printf("The word [%s] has the stem [%s].", string(word), string(stem))
     }

+Although NOTE that the above code may modify original slice (named "word" in the example) as a side effect, for efficiency reasons.
+And that the slice named "stem" in the example above may be a sub-slice of the slice named "word".

 Also alternatively, if you already know that your word is already lowercase (and you don't need this library to lowercase your word for you) you can instead use code like: